-Python data structure stack using list is one of the topics of CBSE Class 12 Computer science subject.
-In this article we will discuss about it.
+Python data structure stack using a list is one of the topics of CBSE Class 12 Computer science subject.
+In this article, we will discuss it.
 So let’s begin!!!

 Introduction to Python data structure stack

-As data structure is very important aspect of any programming language so is python too.
+As data structure is a very important aspect of any programming language so is python too.

 A data structure is a way of store, organize, or manage data in efficient and productive manner.

 The python data structure stack is a linear data structure.
 It follows the principle of LIFO (Last In First Out).
 The representation of data is something like this:

 By observing the above image you can understand the following:

 - The data can be inserted or deleted from the top only

 - Elements can be inserted or deleted any time